adam10603/CPPStopwatch/README.md

 The stopwatch class itself is a template class that can use any underlying clock, as long as it's a compatible clock type.
 For convenience, there's a type definition that uses [`std::chrono::steady_clock`](https://en.cppreference.com/w/cpp/chrono/steady_clock), which should be all you need.

-The code has been tested on GCC and Clang with `-Wall -Wpedantic -Wextra -Werror` and on Visual Studio 2019 with `/Wall /WX` warning/error flags.

 ## [API Reference Page 🔗](Reference.md)